mlsecproject/gglsbl-rest/README.md

 ## Who's using gglsbl-rest

-* [Niddel](https://www.niddel.com) uses gglsbl-rest as an enrichment in its Magnet product;

-* [neonknight](https://github.com/neonknight) reports gglsbl-rest is used as a bridge between the [fuglu mail filter engine](https://github.com/gryphius/fuglu) and Google Safebrowsing API through a [plug-in](https://github.com/gryphius/fuglu-extra-plugins/blob/master/safebrowsing/gglsbl.py).
+* [neonknight](https://github.com/neonknight) reports gglsbl-rest is used as a bridge between the [fuglu mail filter engine](https://gitlab.com/fumail/fuglu) and Google Safebrowsing API through a [plug-in](https://gitlab.com/fumail/fuglu-extra-plugins/blob/master/safebrowsing/gglsbl.py).

 If your project or company are using gglsbl-rest and you would like them to be listed here, please open a [GitHub issue](https://github.com/mlsecproject/gglsbl-rest/issues) and we'll include you.